Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

-with constant coefficients $\hat{G}_i$.
-On average, approximately $4\%$ of the calculated $\hat{G}_i$ were negative for both Nash Pressure and Nash State and therefore $F_i$ set to zero.
-For the \TY{} objective, the \SOC{} rule it is given by the more general form
+where the constants $\hat{G}_i$ depend on the interaction coefficients $G_{ij}$ of the fitted management model, Eq.~\eqref{eq:surplus-production}.
+On average, approximately $4\%$ of the calculated $\hat{G}_i$ were negative for both \NP{} and \NS{} and therefore $F_i$ set to zero.